Oman Climate

 This month in numbers

-Oman experienced its 3rd warmest April on record, with an average temperature of 30.9°C, marking an anomaly of +2.5°C compared to the 1961–1990 baseline.
-This continues a significant warming trend, as the February–April 2026 period also ranked as the 3rd warmest on record for the country, with an average of 26.44°C, an anomaly of +1.9°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.
+Oman experienced its 3rd warmest April on record, with an average temperature of 30.9°C, a significant +2.5°C above the 1961–1990 baseline.
+This follows a trend of unusually high temperatures, as the February–April 2026 period also ranked as the 3rd warmest on record for Oman, with an average of 26.44°C, an anomaly of +1.9°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C.

 What changed